VFIntel Insights

 Who Holds the Evidence When the Agent Makes a Mistake

-3.6 million eviction filings happen in the US annually.
-Every one is a dispute about evidence.
-When AI agents execute lease transactions, the question of who holds the bilateral evidence record becomes the most consequential question in the transaction.
+The US sees 3.6 million eviction filings a year, every one a dispute about evidence.
+When AI agents execute lease transactions, who holds the bilateral evidence record becomes the most consequential question.

 Read the piece